-Willow Smith, the daughter of Will Smith and Jada Pinkett Smith, announced during an interview, without even a trace of irony, that she can make time "go slow or fast, however I please.
+Willow Smith, the daughter of Will Smith and Jada Pinkett Smith, announced during an interview with T: The New York Times Magazine, without even a trace of irony, that she can make time "go slow or fast, however I please.
 That's how I know it doesn't exist."

-They fell in love because both they and their soul mates have been abducted by aliens
+They love their soul mates because they, too, have been abducted by aliens.

 How did The Nanny star Fran Drescher know that beau Peter Marc Jacobson was "The One?"
 Well, obviously, they both had scars from when they were abducted by aliens and implanted with electronic tracking chips.
 "I think that somehow we were programmed to meet," she claimed in an interview.
 "It's the exact same scar on the exact same spot."